-Be sure to familiarize yourself with the key document for PHASE ONE below which can also be downloaded here.
+Be sure to familiarize yourself with the key document for PHASE ONE below.

 - All members will be required to have signed our updated waiver form.
 If you have already done so, thank you!
 All others, please click here to electronically sign.

 - Kids Zone, lap lane swimming, and outside classes that require registration will use our new MOTION VIBE reservation system.

 - Towels and stretch/yoga mats will not be available.
 Please bring your own.

 - Drinking fountains are only available as water refill stations.
 Be sure to bring a water bottle.